Rebecca-Diroll/01-Accessibility/README.md

 5. Changed from div and content class to content tag.

+6. Changed from div and benefits class to benefits tag.

-6. Changed from div and footer class to footer tag.
+7. Changed from div and footer class to footer tag.

+8. CSS: Combined benefit-lead, benefit-brand, benefit-cost into one designation for margin-bottom and color.